 The Endocrine Society has selected five recipients for its Early Investigators Awards.

-The Early Investigators Awards were established to assist in the development of early career investigators and to provide greater recognition of their accomplishments in endocrine-related research.
+The Early Investigators Awards were established to assist in the development of early career investigators and to recognize their accomplishments in endocrine-related research.

-Recipients received a monetary award, one-year complimentary membership to the Society, one-year complimentary access to the Society’s online journals, public recognition of research accomplishments in various Society platforms, and an invitation to attend the Excellence in Endocrinology event at ENDO 2019 in New Orleans, La.
+Recipients received a monetary award, one-year complimentary membership to the Society, one-year complimentary access to the Society’s online journals, and public recognition of research accomplishments in various Society platforms.

 Additional information on this award and the recipients is located on the Society’s website at https://www.endocrine.org/awards/early-investigators-awards.

 The new application cycle opens in September 2021.